 1. Have an internal communications strategy

 Trying to communicate to thousands of people without a clear strategy is like flying blind.
+Communication in large organizations should be guided by an internal communications strategy.
 You need clearly set out goals of who you are going to communicate to, when you are going to communicate, what you are going to say, how often you are going to deliver your key messages, who will deliver the communications campaign and what channels are going to be deployed to get your messages out there.

 You also need to have actions that you can measure on your strategy – if you have no measurement tools in place you can’t be clear if your strategy is working.